How and Why to Hire an Interim CFO: Key Benefits

 Interim Chief Financial Officer Recruitment Criteria

-When evaluating candidates, use the same measuring stick for each one.
-BluWave founder and CEO Sean Mooney, who has more than 20 years of PE experience, came up with the PE-grade CFO scorecard for this purpose when evaluating full-time candidates.
+When evaluating CFO candidates, use the same measuring stick for each one.
+BluWave founder and CEO Sean Mooney, who has more than 20 years of PE experience, came up with the PE-grade CFO scorecard for this purpose when looking for full-time CFOs.

-Many of the same principles can be applied to the interim CFO search process.
+Many of the same principles can be applied to the interim CFO executive search process.
 Having a baseline allows everyone involved to make more objective evaluations.

 “Assign different parts of your scorecard to relevant key team members so you can systematically measure candidates against each of your criteria while getting a range of inputs from across your organization,” Mooney explains on the Karma School of Business podcast.

-When sourcing candidates, companies often reach out to someone like BluWave for help.
+When sourcing candidates or interim executives, companies often reach out to someone like BluWave for help.
 We then present them two or three candidates tailored to their specific needs.
 One of those candidates typically emerges as the leading choice, at which point they’ll continue interviewing with other executives and, when applicable, the PE firm.

-While you can put whatever criteria you like on your scorecard, we have a few recommendations for the interim CFO process.
+While you can put whatever criteria you like on your scorecard, we have a few recommendations for the interim leader process.

 Company Size